 - What kind of support the employee needs to move forward or laterally

-- The career trajectory the employee’s interested in, e.g., whether they want to manage a team or hone their skills as an expert in a specific area
+- The career trajectory they’re interested in, exploring whether they want to manage a team or hone their skills as an expert in a specific area

-💡 If you’ve never experimented with a career progression framework, downloading our free template is a great way to start!
+💡 Creating career progression frameworks for employees is crucial to making performance reviews more focused, actionable, and unbiased.
+If you’ve never experimented with a career progression framework, downloading our free template is a great way to start!

 4. Promote structured goal-setting

-If you’re a manager, you may have already encountered employees who had a clear vision of where they wanted to go in their careers, but weren’t sure how to set the right goals to get there.
+If you’re a manager, you may have already encountered employees who had a clear vision of where they wanted to go in their careers but weren’t sure how to set the right goals to get there.
 Professionals who want to advance into leadership roles must learn how to implement goals for themselves and their teams.
+That’s why practicing goal-setting with direct reports is one of our recommended activities for staff development.

 When teaching employees about structured goal-setting, strategic planning models — frameworks businesses use for establishing objectives and driving results — can be useful.
 These include: